-This is Bulgaria, a land of absurdities, extremes and mutually exclusive concepts that manage to co-exist.
+This is Bulgaria, an Eastern land of surreal, mutually exclusive concepts that somehow manage to co-exist.

 Sitting under a lime tree in a small village tucked in the outskirts of Stara Planina (lit.
 “Old Mountain”), the largest mountainous chain in Bulgaria, I contemplate the state of the nation, who I was when I lived here and who I am now.

 This morning, I lined up in front of the U.S. Embassy in Sofia to apply for yet another work visa.
 It was just what needed to be done.
 I didn’t think much about why.